Skip to main content

 Standard cognitive testing (basic memory questions) is covered but not very useful for prevention.
 Our advanced metabolic and genetic panel is mostly covered by PPO insurance, though some specialty markers may be out-of-pocket.

 Dementia is the umbrella term for cognitive decline that affects daily life.
-Alzheimer's is the most common type, accounting for 60 to 80 percent of cases.
+Alzheimer's is the most common type, accounting for 60 to 80% of cases.
 Other types include vascular dementia, Lewy body dementia, and frontotemporal dementia.
 Each has different drivers.

 Untreated hearing loss is one of the largest modifiable risk factors for dementia.
 The Lancet Commission identified it as the top modifiable mid-life risk.
 Hearing aids in patients with measurable loss reduce dementia risk meaningfully.

 Coffee can protect the brain.
-Habitual coffee drinking is linked to lower rates of Parkinson's disease and a 25 percent lower risk of cognitive impairment, likely through autophagy stimulation and reduced inflammation.
+Habitual coffee drinking is linked to lower rates of Parkinson's disease and a 25% lower risk of cognitive impairment, likely through autophagy stimulation and reduced inflammation.

-Omega-3 fatty acids, especially DHA (docosahexaenoic acid), are structural components of brain cell membranes.
+Omega-3 fatty acids, particularly DHA (docosahexaenoic acid), are structural components of brain cell membranes.
 Higher omega-3 levels are linked to slower cognitive decline.
-We typically aim for an omega-3 index above 8 percent.
+We typically aim for an omega-3 index above 8%.

 Deep-Dive Questions